 As the Aliens Act does not foresee a special remedy against the decision of refusal of entry, general administrative law applies.[28]
 As a result, the person concerned may lodge an action against the decision before the Administrative Court with territorial jurisdiction over the area in which the issuing body of the contested administrative act is located.[29]

-Prior to lodging an appeal at the Administrative Court, the person, who considers that his or her rights have been breached by an administrative act issued by a public institution, shall appeal to the issuing public authority within 30 days.
-The complaint should be addressed to the hierarchically superior body if there still is one (for example when the act had already been taken by a superior there might no longer be a hierarchically superior body).[50]
-The appeal is assessed in 30 days.[51]An appeal lodged to the Administrative Court without fulfilling this prior procedural step will be declared inadmissible.
+Prior to lodging an appeal at the Administrative Court, the person, who considers that their rights have been breached by an administrative act issued by a public institution, shall appeal to the issuing public authority within 30 days.
+The complaint should be addressed to the hierarchically superior body if there still is one (for example when the act had already been taken by a superior there might no longer be a hierarchically superior body).[30]
+The appeal is assessed in 30 days.[31]An appeal lodged to the Administrative Court without fulfilling this prior procedural step will be declared inadmissible.
 The complaint and the appeal to the Administrative Court have no suspensive effect.

 The applicant may request the suspension of the administrative act to the competent court, when lodging the prior appeal,[32] or when appealing to the court.[33]